flyteorg/flytesnacks/tutorial/katacoda-scenarios/flyte-install/step2.md

 4. Visit the Flyte console at https://[[HOST_SUBDOMAIN]]-30081-[[KATACODA_HOST]].environments.katacoda.com/console to view and monitor the workflow

 You have successfully packaged your workflow and tasks and pushed them to Flyte cluster.
-Next, let's dive into iteration.
+Next, let's dive into the iteration phase.